Income Taxed on Seniors

 From Retirement to Pensions and Old Age Security

 By Nizam Shajani, CPA, CA, MBA

 There are varying sources of income you may receive in your retirement years.
-Understanding these sources and how amounts are calculated will help you plan for the related taxes due on receipt of this income.
-One significant consideration is the splitting of pension related income between senior spouses to utilize each individual’s lowest tax bracket.
+Understanding these sources and how amounts are calculated will help you plan for the related taxes due on this income

 Other Pensions and Superannuation are pensions from Canadian or foreign sources.
 These pensions can be split with your spouse or common law partner to achieve tax minimization through income splitting.

-The Canada Pension Plan provides you with a partial replacement of earnings when you retie.
-The maximum benefit at age 65 for 2017 is $13,370 ($13,110 for 2016) and paid monthly, however the average amount of CPP payouts are closer to $7,780.
+The Canada Pension Plan provides you with a partial replacement of earnings when you retire.
+The maximum benefit at age 65 for 2020 is $14,109 2019 ($13,855 for 2019) and paid monthly, however the average amount of CPP payouts are closer to $8,074 in 2019.
 The actual amount received from CPP is based on the amount of CPP contributions made in your working years and the number of years’ contributions are made during your eligibility.
 The amount receive are considered taxable income.

 The first consideration for the maximum CPP benefit is contributing for the maximum number of years during eligibility.
 You are eligible to contribute to CPP from ages 18 through 65.
 Of those 47 years, 83% is used as the base for maximum contributions – resulting in 39 years of contributions made.

 The second consideration to receive the maximum CPP benefit is contributing the maximum amount of contributions to CPP.
 Each year CPP provides the yearly maximum pensionable earnings.
 For 2020, this is based on income of $58,700 ($57,400 for 2019).
 You would have to make more than the yearly maximum pensionable earnings to make the maximum contribution.